Learning nonequilibrium control forces to characterize dynamical phase transitions: Applications

-When the biasing field $\lambda$ is sufficiently negative, particles start to aggregate as shown in Fig.~\ref{fig:abp} and the supplementary movie.
-For all system sizes, the entropy production rate changes dramatically as a function of $\lambda$, which coincides with the onset of clustering.
-This sharp transition signifies a dynamical phase transition in the entropy production rate, as shown in Fig.~\ref{fig:abp}(b), where we observe a singularity in the rate function at the transition point.
-The numerical results emphasize that the method captures the dynamical phase transition in the entropy production, but examining the learned controls provides further insight into the microscopic origins of the transition.
-As shown in the inset of Fig.~\ref{fig:abp} (b), the learned control forces lead to net forces on the particles that favor the aggregated state.
-The nonequilibrium fluctuations of active systems have been studied in a variety of contexts~\cite{das_variational_2019, grandpre_entropy_2021, caprini_fluctuation_2021}, using unbiased sampling, cloning, and reinforcement learning.
-The approach we take considerably simplifies the computation compared to reinforcement learning because we do not need to learn an expected value function.
-Moreover, unlike cloning, the algorithm considered here scales to high-dimensional systems without incurring significant additional computational cost; training for various $\lambda$ is easily parallelizable and the integration of the trajectories can be carried out on heterogeneous hardware.
+Going back to our results in Fig.~\ref{fig:abp} (see also the supplementary movie), we can see that particles start to aggregate when the biasing field $\lambda$ is sufficiently negative.
+For all system sizes, the entropy production rate changes dramatically as a function of $\lambda$ around a value coinciding with the onset of clustering.
+This sharp transition signifies a first-order dynamical phase transition in the entropy production rate, shown in Fig.~\ref{fig:abp}(b), related to a singularity in the rate function at the transition point.
+Examining the learned controls provides further insight into the microscopic origins of the transition.
+As shown in the inset of Fig.~\ref{fig:abp}(b), the learned control forces lead to net forces on the particles that favor the aggregated state.

+The nonequilibrium fluctuations of active systems have been studied in a variety of contexts, using unbiased sampling~\cite{caprini_fluctuation_2021}, cloning~\cite{grandpre_entropy_2021}, and reinforcement learning~\cite{das_variational_2019}.
+Our approach considerably simplifies the computation compared to reinforcement learning because we do not need to learn an expected value function.
+Moreover, unlike cloning, our approach scales to high-dimensional systems without incurring significant additional computational cost; training for various $\lambda$ is easily parallelizable and the integration of the trajectories can be carried out on heterogeneous hardware.
+Indeed, the cloning algorithm would require prohibitive computational resources compared with our algorithm.